nwdigitalradio/n7nix/ax25/README.md

 ./bin_refresh.sh
 ```

+### PERSIST, SLOTTIME, TXDELAY, TXTAIL Definitions

+##### PERSIST & SLOTTIME
+* persistence parameter, scaled to the range 0 - 255 as a percent.
+100%=255.
+* slottime - How long to wait after detecting a _busy line_ before checking the percentage chance on the persistence setting.

+The algorithm used with the PERSIST and SLOTTIME parameters helps avoid
+collisions by randomizing the wait time before transmitting.
+The more random the timing
+the less chance of two TNCs transmitting at the same time and colliding.

+##### TXDELAY
+* TXDELAY - Sets the time delay between Push-to-Talk and the beginning of data.
+* How long after bringing the transmitter up to wait before sending data.

+TXDELAY should be adjusted to allow radio sufficient time to switch from receive mode to transmit mode and develop full power output.

+##### TXTAIL
+* How long to hold up the transmitter after data has been sent

-## Script Description
+## Script Descriptions

 #### ax25-showcfg.sh

+* This script only manuplates kiss parameters: PERSIST, SLOTTIME TXDELAY & TXTAIL
+  * To change AX.25 parameters T1_TIMEOUT & T2_TIMEOUT edit _/etc/ax25/port.conf_ file

-* This script uses program _kissparms_ to dynamically configure KISS settings that have been setup for AX.25 use by kissattach.
+* Uses program _kissparms_ to dynamically configure KISS settings that have been setup for AX.25 use by kissattach.
   * See _man kissparms_ to learn more about that program
   * _kissparms_ is part of the ax25tools package
 * KISS parameters may be set at any time during the operation of the AX.25 port